jaypatel35/Data-Science-Practicum---2/README.md

 ## Overview

-**What is this project?**
+**What is my project?**
 NutriGen is a multi-modal generative framework designed for personalized nutritional synthesis.
 It addresses the critical challenge of inaccurate and inconsistent nutritional information in online recipes by implementing a robust data pipeline.
-This framework calculates precise nutritional data from scratch by parsing unstructured recipe ingredients and matching them against the comprehensive Open Food Facts database.
-Building on this verified foundation, the project leverages a suite of generative AI models: a **CTGAN** to synthesize realistic nutritional profiles for tailored dietary needs, and a **Transformer model** to generate complete, coherent cooking instructions from the ingredient and nutritional data.
+My framework calculates precise nutritional data from scratch by parsing unstructured recipe ingredients and matching them against the comprehensive Open Food Facts database.
+After building this clean nutrition foundation for my project I trained two of generative AI models: a **CTGAN** to synthesize realistic nutritional profiles for tailored dietary needs, and a **Transformer model** to generate complete, coherent cooking instructions from the ingredient and nutritional data.

 **Why does it matter?**
 In an age of health-conscious eating and personalized nutrition, reliable data is paramount.
 Most online recipes provide opaque and untrustworthy nutritional estimates.
 NutriGen aims to bring transparency and accuracy to recipe nutrition, empowering users to make informed dietary choices.
-By generating novel cooking instructions from specified nutritional targets, I explore the creative frontier of AI in the culinary arts, paving the way for advanced applications in dynamic meal planning and automated recipe creation.
+By generating novel cooking instructions from specified nutritional targets, I explored the creative frontier of AI in the culinary arts, paving the way for advanced applications in dynamic meal planning and automated recipe creation.

-**Who is this for?**
+**Who is my project for?**
-This project is for data scientists, nutritionists, developers in the food-tech space, and anyone interested in the application of NLP, generative models, and data engineering to solve complex, real-world problems.
+My project is for data scientists, nutritionists, developers in the food-tech space, and anyone interested in the application of NLP, generative models, and data engineering to solve complex, real-world problems.

-**When was this developed?**
-This project was developed as a comprehensive portfolio piece, with the primary analysis and model training conducted in late 2025.
+And my project was developed as a comprehensive portfolio piece, with the primary analysis and model training I conducted.

-## The Working Process: From Problem to Solution
+## Talking about my Working Process: From Problem to Solution

 My methodology is broken down into four key stages, transforming raw, unstructured recipe data into a generative model capable of creating new instructions.

 ### Step 1: Establishing a Data Foundation & Nutritional Benchmark

-The project began by aggregating three diverse datasets to build a holistic view of food consumption and recipe composition.
+I began my project began by aggregating three diverse datasets to build a holistic view of food consumption and recipe composition.

 ### Data Sources